Turkey determined to control social media platforms, Erdogan says

 Ankara strictly polices social media content, especially during periods such as military operations and the current coronavirus pandemic.

-Turkey fiercely criticised Twitter TWTR.N in June for suspending more than 7,000 accounts that supported Erdogan, saying the company was smearing the government and trying to redesign Turkish politics.
+Turkey fiercely criticised Twitter TWTR.N last month for suspending more than 7,000 accounts that supported Erdogan, saying the company was smearing the government and trying to redesign Turkish politics.

+Erdogan said on Wednesday that social media companies would be forced to appoint representatives in Turkey to respond to legal requests, which he said were currently ignored.

+"We are determined to do whatever is necessary ... and will implement access bans, and legal and fiscal penalties after completion of the regulation," Erdogan said.

 ((ezgi.erkoyun@thomsonreuters.com; +90-212-350 7051; Reuters Messaging: ezgi.erkoyun.thomsonreuters.com@reuters.net;))